Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool's purpose: 'Add or remove categories from a page without editing the full content.'
-It specifies the verb ('add or remove') and resource ('categories on a page'), and explicitly distinguishes from sibling tools like mediawiki_list_categories and mediawiki_get_category_members.
+It specifies the verb 'add/remove' and the resource 'categories from a page'.
+It distinguishes from siblings by noting NOT FOR listing categories or viewing category members, referencing mediawiki_list_categories and mediawiki_get_category_members.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.